 Much of Peter’s early career was spent as an “expert” in the alternative education community.
 Peter was a columnist for many years with Home Education Magazine and Life Learning magazine, would speak regularly at education conferences in the U.S. and internationally, and both worked with the homeschooling community in India and was communications director for one of the pioneering schools in self-directed learning.
 He often would give interviews for major media on the topic of self-directed learning, and at the age of 22 he produced the first and only film about the lasting influence of home education, the critically acclaimed Grown Without Schooling documentary.

-Strong relationships have always been at the center of Peter’s life, and this silent thread or love and connection can be felt by anyone who comes in contact with him.
-This focus on connection with others comes both from his lifelong spiritual practices with Vedanta, and his clear understanding that nothing is more important than strong relationships.
+Strong relationships have always been at the center of Peter’s life.
+This focus on connection with others comes both from his lifelong spiritual practices with Vedanta, and his firm understanding that nothing is more important than strong relationships.

 In 2010, Peter recognized that sharing this capacity to love and build amazing relationships was not only his greatest strength, but also the most important thing he could do with his life.
 He spent the next several years restructuring his life for this calling and laying the foundation for his relationship coaching work while writing up to 1,200 stories a year as a freelance journalist to finance the transition.
 He now spend most of his time running Kowalke Relationship Coaching and overseeing his content marketing consultancy, EdChief.

-This restructuring included lots of travel, and for the past decade Peter has spent up to half of every year living and working is Asia.
+This restructuring included lots of travel, and for the past fifteen years Peter has spent up to half of every year living and working is Asia.
 He makes annual trips to India and Thailand, and has spent significant time throughout Southeast Asia and places such as Hong Kong and Taiwan.